 It has been said that the most important fashion accessory you can wear is a smile.
-One way many people choose to improve the look of their smile is through whitening their teeth.
-Teeth whitening is the most frequently requested dental procedure and has become a multi-billion-dollar industry.
+One way many people choose to improve the look of their smile is through whitening their teeth at the dentist.
+Teeth whitening is one of the top reasons people see their dentist: 67% of American adults have tried teeth whitening, and it has become a multi-billion-dollar industry.

 Why Aren’t My Teeth White Anymore?

-Over time, you may notice your teeth becoming dull and changing color.
-Shades of yellow, brown, and even grey are not uncommon.
-Several factors can contribute to your teeth losing their luster.
-The causes can be divided into two types—intrinsic (internal) and extrinsic (external.)
+Over time, a person may notice their teeth becoming dull and changing color.
+Shades of yellow, brown, and gray are not uncommon.
+Several factors can contribute to the discoloration of teeth.
+The causes can be divided into intrinsic (internal) and extrinsic (external).

-Extrinsic causes come from conditions that can usually be avoided like coffee, tea, wine, and tobacco.
-Sometimes, certain diseases and medications, particularly antibiotics, can stain your teeth.
+Extrinsic causes come from external sources, some of which are avoidable and others that are not.
+Things like coffee, tea, wine, and tobacco will stain teeth.
+Certain diseases and medications, particularly antibiotics, can cause staining as well.

 Teeth whitening products use a peroxide solution to bleach the teeth.
-Several products are on the market and can be purchased at your local drug store at a reasonable price.
-But some are more effective than others, and you can spend a lot of money searching for something that works for you.
+Many local drugstores sell a variety of products at reasonable prices.
+Some are more effective than others.
+Patients can spend a lot of time and money searching for something that works.

-You can get teeth whitening from a dentist instead.
-The dentist can either administer the whitening agent in his office or will offer customized products you can use at home.
-Teeth whitening with a dentist may be more expensive than over-the-counter options.
-But having a professional supervise the process has its advantages.
-Your dentist will be able to provide you with cost information and data about his success rates.
+Patients can also get teeth whitening from a dentist.
+The dentist can either administer the whitening agent in his or her office or will offer customized products to use at home.
+Teeth whitening with a dentist is typically more expensive than over-the-counter options, but having a professional supervise the process has its advantages.

 Choosing to Do Teeth Whitening Yourself